| Title: | Bayesian Methods for Change Point Analysis |

 orders |

-a matrix where each row corresponds to the output order of the corresponding iteration; |
+A matrix where each row corresponds to the latent block assignment (order) of the time indices at each MCMC iteration. |

 time |

-computational time in seconds; |
+Computational time in seconds. |

-gamma_MCMC |
+entropy_MCMC |

-gamma_MCMC_01 |
+A |

-a |
+lkl_MCMC |

 sigma_MCMC |

-sigma_MCMC_01 |
+A |

-a |
+delta_MCMC |

-theta_MCMC |
+A |

 univariate_ts |